 We’ve long passed those days when we believed that IC was an incurable bladder disease.
-Today, we consider IC/BPS a pelvic pain syndrome that often involves structures outside the bladder, such as the pelvic floor muscles.
-Who knew that tight pelvic floor muscles could trigger bladder pain and discomfort but, believe it or not, they often do.
-If your IC symptoms began after having a baby, a car accident, a fall, a history of athletics or sexual abuse, you could easily have pelvic floor dysfunction driving your pain and bladder symptoms.
+Today, we consider IC/BPS a pelvic pain syndrome that can involve structures beyond the bladder, often the pelvic floor muscles.
+Dysfunctional pelvic floor muscles can trigger all of the symptoms we normally associate with the bladder, including frequency, urgency, pressure and/or pain.
+If your IC symptoms began after having a baby, a car accident, a fall, a history of athletics or sexual abuse, pelvic floor dysfunction could be driving your symptoms.

-During your first visit with a physical therapist, their goal is to evaluate your pelvis and related muscles.
-They will look at your legs, back, hips and core.
+During your first visit with a physical therapist, you will have a pelvic floor assessment.
+Their goal is to evaluate your pelvis and related muscles.
+They will look at your legs, back, hips and abdomen looking for patterns of muscle tension.
 They’ll have you walk down a hallway to see if your muscles are functioning normally.
-They’ll measure your legs to see if one is longer than the other which, of course, can put strain on one side of your pelvis.
-And, of course, they will do either a vaginal exam (women) or a rectal exam (men) to gently touch your muscles internally.
-It is at this moment where the sensation of pain is critical and a good thing.
+They’ll measure your legs to see if one is longer than the other.

-Trigger points (tight bundles of muscles) can be challenging though.
+Trigger points (tight bundles of muscles) can be challenging.
 What do you do when you have a muscle knot on your back?
 You usually ask someone to press on it to release it.
-It’s a hurt so bad hurts so good feeling, right?
 You might also have trigger points in your pelvic floor that need some releasing.
-They might work on those with their fingers or perhaps with dry needling or trigger point injections.
+Your physical therapist will work on those with their fingers or perhaps with dry needling or trigger point injections.
+Yes, those can be uncomfortable at first but as they release, you should feel much better.
 The last thing you want to do is leave a tight trigger point alone.
-Your goal is to get good blood flow into those tissues and trigger points will make those challenging.
+Your goal is to get good blood flow into those tissues.